Seven ways to avoid being a victim

 - Be aware of who’s around you.
 Pickpockets don’t always fulfil the stereotype of being shifty or dirty.
 Sometimes they may look like a regular commuter (though nearly never a tourist), clean and well dressed.
 If someone’s getting too close to you or acting strangely, no matter how respectable they look, be on your guard.

 - Don’t wear a fanny pack.
-There’s a strong argument to be made that nobody should ever wear one ever on fashion grounds, but even if you don’t care about looking like an idiot these things are still a bad idea, because they move your valuables away from being in contact with your body, and therefore make you incredibly vulnerable to light fingers.
+There’s a strong argument to be made that nobody should ever wear one ever on fashion grounds alone, but even if you don’t care about looking like an idiot these things are still a bad idea, because they move your valuables away from being in contact with your body, and therefore make you incredibly vulnerable to light fingers.

 - Trust your intuition.
 Finally, the most important thing to remember: if something is happening that seems strange, or too good or bad to be true, then it probably is and you should remove yourself from the situation.